Creamen/git-sensible/README.md

 *Be diligent when rebasing content that has already been pushed, as it creates a new commit and hash, obscuring any issue or comment that referenced the old hash.*

-### Properly setup a computer

-- Keep git profiles synchronized across your dists

-    ```
-    $ git config --global user.name "First Last"
-    $ git config --global user.name "public-email@gmail.com"
-    ```

-    When done correctly, `blame` and `shortlog` will be attributed to everyone correctly.

-- Turn on 2-Factor authentication for your emails, including your GitHub account

-	GitHub's hosted information is very accessible.
-In the past, many accounts have been compromised through [brute force](https://github.com/blog/1698-weak-passwords-brute-forced) and even [reused passwords](https://github.com/blog/2190-github-security-update-reused-password-attack) that were stolen from other websites *last month*.
-2-Factor is an easy way to sleep soundly at night.

-- Never, ever move around your authentication keys

-	They are *disposable*.
-Leaving them up to human error can open an opportunity for an attacker to do monumental damage.
-Keep them close.
-Recreate them if you have any doubt.

 ### Write good commit messages